-The diagram show the G Major scale on one string and numbers indicating semi-note intervals:
+The diagram shows the G Major scale on one string and numbers indicating semi-note intervals:

 A degree is the place a tone has in a scale when counted forward from the root.
-A Major scale includes seven tones, and can therefore be written as one to seven.
+A Major scale includes seven tones and can be written as one to seven.

 Major scale degrees: 1 - 2 - 3 - 4 - 5 - 6 - 7

-Sometimes degrees are written to include the next octave tone and is usually written with “R” as the first degree, signifying the root note.
+Degrees are sometimes written to include the next octave tone and is usually written with “R” as the first degree, signifying the root note.

 The root note is the note after which the scale (or chord) is named.
 For example, in the C Major scale, the note C is the root note.
-The root note the first root in a scale.
+The root note is the first note in a scale.

 "Scale type" is in this case used to describe the scale based on how many notes it contains.
-Names such as pentatonic and octatonic describe scales from this viewpoint.
+Names such as pentatonic, septatonic and octatonic describe scales from this viewpoint.
+For example, septa- and

-Pentatonic, for example, is a type of scale that contain five notes.
-Pentatonic is also especially associated with the two scales called Pentatonic Major and Pentatonic Minor.
-To summarize, pentatonic can both refer to a five-notes scale in general and a specific scale.
+Pentatonic is a type of scale that contain five notes, but the name pentatonic is also especially associated with the two scales called Pentatonic Major and Pentatonic Minor.
+To summarize, pentatonic can both refer to a five-notes scale in general and specific scales.

 Six figures are used, either a number or an “X”.
 The numbers tell which frets to play on and X means don't play.
 The short notation is used for the six strings and from the lowest (6th) to the highest (1st) string.